Steampunk Glasses: Between Historical Fact and Retrofuturistic Myth

-Steampunk glasses
+Steampunk sunglasses

-Did Sunglasses Even Exist in the 19th Century?
+Did sunglasses even exist in the 19th century?

 Retro sunglasses worn by a man in 1906 in Atlantic City